nucleardreamer/cookbook/src/flynn/flynn_recipes.md

 - (decent) 1 pound beef short ribs, thin sliced into strips 1/2 inch wide

 Instructions:
-1. Mix everything in a bowl, keep in fridge for _minimum_ 30 minutes.
-Best is overnight!
+1. Mix everything in a bowl, keep in fridge overnight.
+If you are in a pinch, keep in fridge for _minimum_ 30 minutes.
 2. Grill, fry in a pan, or BBQ over medium-high heat - these cook quick, so probably no more a minute per side.
 Best is over an open flame on a grill, but cast iron grill pan or skillet will work too.
 Stir fry is the last option.
 3. Best served with [ssamjang](https://en.wikipedia.org/wiki/Ssamjang) (dipping sauce) and garlic cloves in a lettuce wrap.
 If you aren't into making korean food, it's best to buy that sauce from an asian market.
 Honestly, the bulgogi is great just by itself.